MarvellEmbeddedProcessors/dao/doc/guides/tools/card_mgr.rst

    initial state and ensures it is ready to handle requests.
 Note that this command must be executed before any other commands can be run on the card.

+   Optional second argument: ``enable-compress-dev`` instructs the crypto agent to initialize compress devices and expose compress offload to the host.
+When omitted, compress offload is disabled on the card (default).
+See :doc:`../prog_guide/liquid_crypto_lib` and :doc:`../applications/crypto-agent`.

 * ``card_info``

    This command retrieves information about the DAO card, including its capabilities, status,